This series will be updated every Friday if possible.

 “Grandpa?” the child sleepily asks.

 “Couldn’t fall asleep, Alessia?” asks the old man, as he turns his chair.
-Clean shaven with medium, dove-white hair, and a youthful physical appearance almost made it seem that the old man was only in his mid 30s.
+Clean shaven with semi-long, dove-white hair, and a youthful physical appearance almost made it seem that the old man was only in his mid 30s.

 The young Alessia, with ashen gray hair, sits on her grandfather’s lap and asks of him to tell her a story.